coni2k/SS/Notes.md

 . earlier we were removing it anyway - without checking any condition - should we try that again?
 . or we should ignore availability false situation in removehints case? but then can it lead to other problems?

+---
+beauty reverse doesnt remove the hints properly when we try 34,0 it should remove 2 other hints but it doesnt - WHY  ?!?!?!?!?!?!